 Beginning with Fiscal Year 2014, the State began reporting pensions in accordance with GASB Statement No. 67 ("GASB 67"), and GASB Statement No. 68 ("GASB 68"), which prescribe certain methods for comparability and other purposes.
-GASB 67 and GASB 68 supersede GASB Statement No. 25 and GASB Statement No. 27, respectively.
-These methods are not necessarily the same as those used in calculating the actuarially determined employer contribution of the State, which are determined by statute and/or contract.
+These methods are not necessarily the same as those used in calculating the ADEC of the State, which are determined by statute and/or contract.